Career Timeline of Kara Swisher: Major Achievements and Milestones

 In September 2018, Recode and Vox Media launched Pivot, a semi-weekly news commentary podcast co-hosted by Kara Swisher and Scott Galloway.

-2018: Contributing Opinion Writer at The New York Times
+2018: Became Contributing Opinion Writer at The New York Times

-In 2018, Kara Swisher became a contributing Opinion writer at The New York Times, focusing on the technology industry.
+In 2018, Kara Swisher became a contributing Opinion writer at The New York Times, writing on topics related to the technology industry.

 2018: Opinion Writer for The New York Times